changyming/8803Project/index.md

 - Generate the numerical matrix using TD-IDF

--Create SVM, CNN, CNN-LSTM models
+- Create SVM, CNN, CNN-LSTM models

 - Tune Hyperparameters and Get the best models

--Compare the performance of each model and generate the confusion matrix of each model
+- Compare the performance of each model and generate the confusion matrix of each model

 ## Results